In this article:

 Renowned for its healing properties in alternative medicine, ginger may help reduce menstrual problems, including cramps, PMS, and irregular menstruation.

-Conclusion: Although lacking sufficient evidence, ginger has been immensely used due to its anecdotal relevance to lessen the discomfort of PMS.
-Further studies with larger sample sizes and longer intervention period are required to establish the safety and efficacy of ginger to treat PMS.
+Although lacking sufficient evidence, ginger has been immensely used due to its anecdotal relevance to lessen the discomfort of PMS.
+Further studies with larger sample sizes and longer intervention periods are required to establish the safety and efficacy of ginger to treat PMS.

 7. Use St John’s Wort to Manage Mood Swings